-Laboratories - report immediately and submit appropriate specimens to the Utah Public Health Laboratory
+Laboratories - report immediately and submit appropriate specimens to the Utah Public Health

+Laboratory

-- To identify Haemophilis influenzae serotype b (Hib) disease for investigation - To monitor occurrence of invasive disease due to non-serotype b Haemophilis influenzae - To identify contacts of persons with Hib infection, and assure administration of postexposure prophylaxis
+- To identify Haemophilis influenzae serotype b (Hib) disease for investigation - To monitor occurrence of invasive disease due to non-serotype b Haemophilis influenzae - To identify contacts of persons with Hib infection, and assure administration of post-exposure prophylaxis

 Haemophilis influenzae is the leading cause of bacterial meningitis in children two months to five years in the U.S. Prior to 1987, most invasive Haemophilis influenzae infections were due to Hib.
-The introduction of the Hib conjugate vaccine in 1987 led to a rapid decline in the number of pediatric invasive Haemophilis influenzae infections.
+Colonization of type b organism is rare, occurring in < 2-5% of children.
+The introduction of the Hib conjugate vaccine in 1987 led to a rapid decline in the number of pediatric invasive Haemophilis influenzae infections - a 99% decrease in cases per 100,000 children younger than 5 years of age.